Sianah/Fashion-Review-Web-Application/README.md

 ## Overview

 The **Fashion Review Web Application** is a full-stack web application that serves as a mockup for a professional fashion review blog site.
+It features a modern-looking frontend built with React and a backend powered by Django, providing a seamless experience for viewing and managing fashion

 ### Features